Are you there? Send photos to Open Story.

 That includes 64 protesters – wearing T-shirts with the figure “99%” prominently featured – arrested at an early evening sit-in on Centre Street near Foley Square in lower Manhattan, a police spokesman said.
 (Earlier, police spokesmen and protest organizers had said – incorrectly – that 99 people were arrested in this same incident.)

-In total, police said around 8 p.m. that a total of 245 people had been arrested around the city.
+Police said a total of 245 people had been arrested around the city Thursday.

-During a late afternoon press conference, Police Commissioner Ray Kelly said that at least seven police officers were hurt Thursday during exchanges with protesters.
+Police Commissioner Ray Kelly said at least seven police officers were hurt Thursday during exchanges with protesters.

-Five of those officers were injured when a unidentified liquid was thrown on their faces, Kelly said, adding that the officers experienced a burning sensation and required hospitalization.
+Five of those officers were injured when a unidentified liquid was thrown on their faces, Kelly said, adding that they experienced a burning sensation and required hospitalization.

 And a 24-year-old police officer was injured when a star-shaped glass object was thrown at him, Mayor Michael Bloomberg told reporters during a visit to Bellevue Hospital Center where the officer was being treated.